sharmabhay/llm-rag-chatbot/README.md

   - Conversation history persistence

 - **Configurable LLM Backend**
-  - Support for OpenAI, Azure, local models (e.g. Llama 2 via HuggingFace)
+  - Support for OpenAI, Google, Meta, and more
   - Temperature, max tokens, and top-k/top-p tuning